A Point of No Return – Osho

 Of the undug well . . .

 Such is your life.
 Have you not seen in your dreams again and again?
-A lake is there and ripples appear, and a boat, and you are travelling in the boat – and there is no lake and no ripples and no boat and no traveller either.
-And in the morning you find yourself just lying in your bed – there has been no lake, no water, no boat, nothing.
+A lake is there and ripples appear, and a boat, and you are travelling in the boat – and there is no lake and no ripples and no boat and no traveler either.
+And in the morning, you find yourself just lying in your bed – there has been no lake, no water, no boat, nothing.
 But all had appeared.

 The mind: